kubernetes/enhancements/keps/sig-instrumentation/20191115-structured-logging.md

 ## Proposal

 This KEP proposes introducing a standardized log message structure.
-To enforce a new log message structure we are proposing adding new methods to the klog library: `InfoS`, `WarningS` , `ErrorS`  and `FatalS` which will provide a structured interface for building log messages and creating new helper methods which will provide consistent identification of Kubernetes objects in logs.
+To enforce a new log message structure we are proposing adding new methods to the klog library: `InfoS`, `ErrorS` which will provide a structured interface for building log messages and creating new helper methods which will provide consistent identification of Kubernetes objects in logs.

 With the new methods we would like also to migrate to klog v2 and introduce a new JSON logging output format to Kubernetes components that would be an alternative to the current text format and which will make querying and processing Kubernetes logs even simpler.